Best Black Friday Fitness Equipment Deals See Deals

 A woman holding a nickel next to five Legion Creatine Gummies to show the size comparison.

-At about $40 for a 30-serving bottle, these gummies also rank highly in terms of price and overall value.
-While there are cheaper options available, $1.33 per serving is rock-solid for gummies, which tend to be more expensive than powdered creatine monohydrate.
+At about $45 for a 30-serving bottle, these gummies also rank highly in terms of price and overall value.
+While there are cheaper options available, $1.50 per serving is rock-solid for gummies (earning a 4 out of 5 for its cost), which tend to be more expensive than powdered creatine monohydrate.
+You can also subscribe for recurring monthly orders to drop the price further.

 Plus, if you’re not satisfied with these gummies (even though we think you will be), you can get a full refund through Legion’s “No Return Necessary” money-back guarantee.
 That’s what we call top-notch customer service.